What is Apprenticeship Training?

 Applicant should be prepared to take the aforementioned basic math and reading test.
 This is a paper test that will be graded on site at the time of the registration.

-Class dates will be announced after July 31st.
+Class dates will be announced after registration closes.